-The Spur is an outlaying formation west of the First Corridor and the Egg.
+The Spur is an outlaying formation west of the Elephant's Head, First Corridor, the Egg.
+And the other major formations of Texas Canyon.
 It consists of one large pyramid shaped crag and several smaller formations.
 The largest formation is nearly sixty feet in height.
 The rock is quite friable and loose even by Texas Canyon standards.

 Weather station 5.2 miles from here

 Opuntia basilaris stem that was rescued and suppor...